maarab-sfu/revealing-true-identity/README.md

 ## Guide for makeup removal code

+This project is a part of a bigger project that may cause some code dependencies.
+After fixing these dependencies, you run the code as follows:
 -	We train the classifier and the GAN separately.
 You can find bash scripts regarding each part.
 - The structure of bash scripts is as follows:
 ```